harryaskham/harryaskham.github.io/_docs/static-sites.md

 The build script and deployment validate the root mapping and compare every static asset byte-for-byte against the generated site.
-Routing tests also cover branch-preview base URLs, edits, deletion cleanup and output collisions.
+Routing tests also cover branch-preview base URLs, same-second edits, deletion cleanup and output collisions.
+The static-file mapping retains sub-second mtimes so fast local edits are not lost to Jekyll 4's whole-second modification-time cache.

 The Nix environment uses `<nixpkgs>` from your Nix configuration.
 If that configured registry is unavailable, `nix-shell -I nixpkgs=/path/to/a/cached/nixpkgs --run ...`